shd101wyy/Yo/DESIGN.md

 }

 // Or this?
-instanceof NewsArticle implements Summary {
+type NewsArticle implements Summary<NewsArticle> {
-  // ...
-}

-implement Summary<NewsArticle> for NewsArticle {
   function summarize(): String {
     return `${this.headline}, by ${this.author} (${this.location})`;
   }